BrendahKiragu/flask-week-2-code-challenge/README.md

     ```

 ### d.
 POST /appearances
 - http://127.0.0.1:5555/appearances Creates a new appearance for a guest on an episode.
-You can use Postman to test post on this endpoint, with the following Example request body:
+You can use [Postman](https://postman.com), [Insomnia](https://insomnia.rest), or [Thunder Client](https://www.thunderclient.com) to test post on this endpoint, with the following Example request body:
     ```json
     {
       "rating": 5,